laroche/tastyworks-pnl/README.md

    - For --sumary allow excel output depending on filename extension.
    - Tax csv output: Sort transactions in the order they appear in the summary report.
    - Add columne with automatic annotations. (warnings and error messages from conversion.)
+   - Add columne with undelying symbol (dividends and options) and Put/Call (for options).
    - Instead of datetime in one columne, output date and time in two separate columns.
    - Print header with explanation of transaction output.
 Or additional page for the tax athority with explanations.
    - Generate documentation that can be passed on to the German tax authorities on how